tcnksm/boot2kubernetes/README.md

 $ boot2k8s up
 ```

 This command pulls required docker images and starts them.
-After this, you can start to run `kubectl` (You need to install it).
+You can check which image is used, or which option/command in [`k8s.yml`](/config/k8s.yml).
+After container is running, you can start to run `kubectl` (You need to install it).
 If you run docker on boot2docker-vm, it also starts port forwarding server for `kubectl`.

 To down (stop) cluster,